TaranjyotS/ml-offer-orchestrator/README.md

 A production-style **FastAPI-based orchestration service** demonstrating dependency injection, retries, concurrency control, observability, and distributed system patterns, calls external **ML prediction** services, and assigns an offer via an offer engine.

-The services under **src/applications/** are intentionally treated as external systems (per the assignment) and are accessed over HTTP.
+The services under **src/applications/** are intentionally treated as external systems and are accessed over HTTP.
 ---

 ## What the system does